filecoin-project/lotus-docs/content/en/lotus/manage/multisig.md

 In the above example `bafy2bzaceajm2mghc5rludlbcr3bnpqgcz5m6gmldq6ycrc4trkejz36tnrqe` is the `messageID`, and `0` is the `transactionID`.

-Other signers can use `lotus msig approve` to approve the messages:
+Other signers can then use `lotus msig approve` to approve this messages:

 ```shell
 lotus msig approve walletAddress transactionID proposerAddress destinationAddress value